When you visit, you’ll notice we’ve made a few changes. These help us put your safety, as well as the safety of our staff, first.

 Below, you will find the latest information about what we are doing at the Museum to ensure we can reopen safely.

 In these FAQs you will find information about:

 Will the whole Museum be open when you re-open ?

 Most of our rooms that would normally be open will be open in a one-way system that starts from the main front door of the house.
 The attic room know as Jeffreys’ Chamber will not be open.
 You can see all rooms on the virtual tour on our website.

 What are your opening hours?

-We are open 3 days a week with shorter opening hours to begin with.
+We are currently open 4 days a week with shorter opening hours to begin with.

 How do I book a ticket online?

-- Send us an email with your chosen day, Tuesday, Wednesday or Thursday & your preferred hour time slot of 11am, 12pm, 1pm or 2pm.
+Send us an email with your chosen day, Tuesday, Wednesday, Thursday or Saturday & your preferred time.

 Please follow government advice on social distancing at all times.